zachlim98/catbook/_posts/2020-11-21-ChatGroup-Exploration.md

 # Introduction

 A couple of days ago, one of my friends mentioned that it would be interesting to do a visualisation of our group chat - to see things like who spoke the most, who spoke after who the most, and what were the words most commonly used.
-In this article, I show you how I did using `pandas`, `json`, and `plotly`.
+In this article, I show you how I did that using `pandas`, `json`, and `plotly`.

 ## Post Outline
 1. Gathering Data